 These Nutella Muffins are an irresistible combination of tender and moist vanilla muffins and chocolatey, creamy Nutella.

-Making a decadent snack or dessert, these Nutella muffins are the ideal indulgent treat that satisfy children and adults alike.
+Making a decadent snack or dessert, these Nutella muffins are the ideal indulgent treat that satisfies children and adults alike.
 Grab a jar of Nutella spread and bake these today!

-All you need to do is simply push the frozen Nutella into the batter and cover with a little more batter before baking into deliciousness!
-The centres will remain oozy and runny and will not be absorbed into the batter.
+All you need to do is simply push the frozen Nutella into the batter and cover it with a little more batter before baking it into deliciousness!
+The centers will remain oozy and runny and will not be absorbed into the batter.

-- Flavor - it’s hard to resist these soft and tender vanilla muffins with the chocolatey, creamy Nutella centre.
+• Flavor – it’s hard to resist these soft and tender vanilla muffins with the chocolatey, creamy Nutella center.

-- Easy to make - this muffin recipe uses the simple principal of mixing the combined wet ingredients into the dry ingredients.
+• Easy to make – this muffin recipe uses the simple principle of mixing the combined wet ingredients into the dry ingredients.
 This is one of the first recipes beginning bakers can attempt and have success.
 Nevertheless, it’s also a rewarding recipe to make for more experienced bakers.

-- Portable - Nutella Muffins are the perfect on-the-go snack.
-Pop one into your lunch box or pack them for a road trip, these muffins are easy to eat where ever you are!
+• Portable – Nutella Muffins are the perfect on-the-go snack.
+Pop one into your lunch box or pack them for a road trip, these muffins are easy to eat wherever you are!

-- Comfort food - what more could you need than the comfort of a warm muffin with a gooey Nutella filling to lift your spirits and satisfy.
-These are the optimal comfort food!
+• Comfort food – what more could you need than the comfort of a warm muffin with a gooey Nutella filling to lift your spirits and satisfy?
+These are the optimal comfort foods!

-Nutella is delicious in muffins, cakes and breads.
-If you like this recipe, you must try my Nutella Bread, Banana Bread with Nutella and my Nutella Panna Cotta.
+Nutella is delicious in muffins, cakes, and breads.
+If you like this recipe, you must try my Nutella Bread, Banana Bread with Nutella, and my Nutella Panna Cotta.
+Be sure not to miss my super easy Nutella Puff pastry.
+All tried and tested for you because I want you to love baking and cooking just as much as I do.

 Ingredients